 With its laid-back vibe and reputation for sin-laced tolerance, Amsterdam is one of Europe’s most freewheeling capitals.
 Prostitution, though practiced in De Wallen for centuries, has been legal here since 2000, while soft drugs (marijuana and hash) have been sold in Amsterdam coffeeshops since the late 1960s.
 But just because you CAN do many things in Amsterdam you can’t do elsewhere, doesn’t mean you should.
 More than a few tourists have ruined their trip to the Dutch capital with silly indiscretions.
-To avoid becoming one of them, here are 13 things NOT to do, as well as alternatives to these bad ideas:
+To avoid becoming one of them, here are a dozen things NOT to do, as well as alternatives to these bad ideas:

 1. DON’T come with a set-in-stone bucket list of tourist attractions that leaves no time to roam the city’s historic canals and Golden Age mansions.
 Amsterdam’s Grachtengordel (canal belt) was added to UNESCO’s World Heritage list in 2010, making it a free outdoor museum.
-No need to feel guilty getting wandering around, getting lost in that!
+No need to feel guilty wandering around, getting lost in that!

-DO pick up postcards and naughty souvenirs of your visit to De Wallen.
+DO pick up postcards and naughty souvenirs of your visit.
 Photograph the area’s architectural treasures and tree-laced canals.
 Educate yourself about the history of sex for money on a walking tour of the Red Light District and at the Prostitute Information Center across from the Oude Kerk, run by Mariska Majoor, a former prostitute whose organization fights for the legal rights of prostitutes.

 ● Having your picture taken at the roving IAmsterdam sign, or the permanent one in Museumplein.
 Sure it’s fun to climb on.
 And city government has spent vast sums on marketing this tourist magnet.
 But do you really want to wind up with the same photos as all your friends?

 ● Photographing yourself with your red or yellow rental MacBike.
 If you lived in Amsterdam, would you be caught on one of these rigs?
 MacBike may be the biggest, least expensive rental company in Amsterdam, but their colored bikes mark riders as tourists.
 Rent a black bike and roll like a local, instead.
 Or use a MacBike to help you stand out if you’re unsure on two wheels and want to alert locals.

 4. DON’T buy drugs or bikes from street dealers, junkies or beggars.
 If you don’t know why, try to remember what your mother told you about taking candy from strangers.
 Or avoid drugs (especially experimental ones) altogether.
 Tourists who’ve responded to a whispered “Hash?
 Coke?” in dark alleyways have paid premium prices for parsley, aspirin, baby powder or other substances that pass for heroin or cocaine.
 And been relieved of their valuables in the process.
 Don’t turn your holiday into a bad trip‒to the hospital or, worse yet, the morgue.

 5. DON’T cycle at night without lights.
 It’s dangerous and punishable.
 Be prepared to pay a fine and buy a light from the police if you’re caught.
 DO buy a proper bike light and attach it securely to your two-wheeler.
 Remember to turn it on at dusk!

 DO commute by foot, bike, tram, bus and metro.
 Amsterdam’s manageable size and flat geography make it ideal for pedestrians, especially when the weather is nice.
 Public transport is affordable and efficient.
 When walking, be alert for bikes and trams.
 Every year, tourists die or are injured when crossing the street, in collisions with trams traveling in the opposite direction.
-Taxis, buses, emergency vehicles and some bozos also use the tram lanes, adding to the need to stay observant.
+Taxis, buses, emergency vehicles and some bozos also use the tram lanes, adding to the need for vigilance.

 8. DON’T get on a tram without buying a valid ticket.
 Even though the current “click in-click out” system is harder to cheat than the pre-2009 one, tricksters can still figure out how to travel for free.
 Those who get caught pay an on-the-spot fine.

 9. DON’T eat the free cookies.
-Home-baked goodies served by a svelte Dutch girl, handsome lad or grandma-type is tempting.
+Home-baked goodies served by a svelte Dutch girl, handsome lad or grandma-type are tempting.
 “Eet smakelijk, welkom op Amsterdam!” they’ll coo.
 After eating their sweets, you feel drowsy, but are happy to see Cookie Monster is still around to guide you out of the crowd, onto a quiet alleyway.
 When you wake up— on the cold, hard pavement—your wallet, phone and other valuables are gone.
 Similar scenes happen in bars, coffeeshops, discos and concerts, where it’s natural for folks to pop for a round of drinks.

 DO buy your own drinks and snacks.
 Between the shoarma dives, frites stands and burger bars, there’s plenty to choose from in Amsterdam.
 Add 20+ McDs and a proliferation of KFCs and Burger Kings, and you know you don’t have to walk far for a Big Mac.
 But since you’ve made it to Holland, why not try some typical Dutch fare: bitterballen, haring, pannekoken, poffertjes, stamppot, stroopwafels and genever.